 Drawn by miles of Atlantic beachfront, a host of world-class golf and tennis facilities, and a wide choice of hotel and vacation rental options, families who want to fully relax choose Hilton Head Island as their vacation destination.

-The Outer Banks, a string of barrier islands off the coast of North Carolina, stretches for 130 miles.
-This destination, known locally as the OBX, provides for a laid-back family getaway, with beaches, sand dunes (some 100 feet high), swimming, crabbing, kayaking in salt and freshwater marshes, and spying on the wild horses that live there.
+The Outer Banks, a string of barrier islands off the coast of North Carolina, stretches for 200 miles.
+This destination, known locally as the OBX, provides for a laid-back family getaway, with beaches, sand dunes (some 100 feet high), swimming, crabbing, kayaking in salt and freshwater marshes, and admiring the wild horses that live there.

 Yearning to get away from it all?
 The beautiful Sanibel and Captiva islands offer shell-strewn beaches, a laid-back vibe, terrific restaurants, chic shops, and an incredibly diverse array of wildlife.
 You won't find amusement parks, traffic lights, billboard-lined highways, glaring neon, or tracts of high-rise condos.

-Rich in both history and natural beauty and located just off the Georgia coast near Savannah, Tybee Island is famous for its seafood and its uninterrupted three-mile beach.
+Rich in both history and natural beauty and located just off the Georgia coast near Savannah, Tybee Island is famous for its seafood and its five miles of pristine beaches.
 Families can explore salt marshes that teem with birds and wildlife unique to Georgia’s coast.